Ayush-Kanduri/The-Social-Book/README.md

-# Social-Book_Social_Media_Website
+# The Social Book 🚀

 The Social Book is a Social Media Website designed using Full Stack Web Development through Back-End Technology of MEN Stack (MongoDB, ExpressJS, NodeJS), RedisDB, GulpJS & Passport Auths.
 Users are able to create, share the posts and connect with each other across the platform.
 This website is completely Responsive across all the Devices.

 -  Users are able to login through social & manual login.
+They can also reset their passwords using 'Forgot Password'.
+-  Users can check the 'About Us' & 'Contact Us' Sections.
--  Users receive emails for resetting password links, for creating post-comments, profile updation, account creation.
+-  Users receive emails for resetting password links, for creating post-comments, profile updation, account creation, receiving comments.
 -  Users can chat with other users.
-Users get notified when they recieve a new message & when the other friend is online.
+Users get notified when they receive a new message & also when the other friend is online.
--  Users can like & create the posts and comments.
+-  Users can like both posts - comments & can create the posts and comments.
--  Users can post images and videos.
+-  Users can post images and videos as well.
+-  Users can search for other users as well.
+-  Users can update their profiles.
 -  Users can add other users as friends.
 -  JWT functionality is also present in the code but is not used.

 ## NOTE